sparkfun/phant-docs/docs/management/create.md

 ---
-layout: page
+layout: docs
-title: Creating a Data Stream
+title: Create
+docs: Management
 ---

 To create a data stream, you will need to provide a `title`, `description`, `tags`, and `fields`.
 You will